NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Academic services (external)

+- Member of the selection committee of the ATER positions for CNU Sec 29 at Université de Toulouse Paul Sabatier (since 2022)
 - Nominated member of the Collège Scientifique Physique-SDU de l'Université de Toulouse Paul Sabatier (since 2022)